codio-templates/hello-codio-SQL/.guides/content/Building-the-Demo-c58a.md

 This file will open with the guide.
 The file will remain opened until the student closes the tab.
 This is why it is a good idea to tell Codio to close any previously opened tabs when selecting the layout.

+### Terminal/Command Line
+You can open a terminal for students automatically, and even pre-populate what commands you would like to be run upon open.

+In this example, to prevent the user from having to type it, we pre-populated the `mysql` command so they start in the querying environment.

+### SQL Databases and Tables
+You can easily template querying environments with pre-populated tables using Codio's "Stack" feature.
+This means as you write the assignment, you can setup the data as you normally would, and simply mark "Stack Modified" when you publish since the data lives outside of the workspace directory.

+Alternatively, you could prepare .sql files that create data (see files in `.guides/sampledata`) and have a script run the file upon box startup (see `.guides/lib/startup.sh`).
+This allows you to have a simple set of scripts with only one stack configuration if you needed diverse datasets across assignments.

 ### Markdown
 Guides are authored with [markdown](https://codio.com/docs/content/authoring/page-edit/edit/), but you can use any HTML to author content.
 The drop-down text is an example of the `<details>` and `<summary>` tags.